 BA (Sussex), LLM (Harvard), PhD (Birm), Solicitor (non-practising)

-Graduated from Sussex with a degree in Law and French.
+Dr Slater graduated from the University of Sussex with a degree in Law and French.
 He also has an LLM from Harvard and a PhD from Birmingham.
-Qualified as a solicitor.
+He is qualified as a solicitor (non-practising).
 His area of specialist interest is criminal law, which was the subject of his PhD.
-He teaches this subject along with Jurisprudence and Introduction to Legal Studies.
-He is the Director of Buckingham’s Part-time Law degree programme and also Co-editor of the Denning Law Journal.
+He teaches this subject along with Jurisprudence, Tort and Introduction to Legal Studies.
+In addition to his academic responsibilities, Dr Slater is the Law School lead for marketing, external relations, and product development.

 Dr Slater is happy to consider research proposals in the subject of criminal law theory, at both Masters and PhD level.